lidofinance/easy-track/specification.md

 #### function objectToMotion(uint256 \_motionId) external

 Submits an objection from `governanceToken` holder.
 The objection power equals the number of tokens held.
 Since `governanceToken` is MiniMeToken, it utilizes `balanceOfAt` and `totalSupplyAt` methods to prevent multiple objections submitted with the same tokens.
-If `objectionsThreshold` has been exceeded, the motion will be deleted and `MotionRejected` event will be emitted.
+If `objectionsThreshold` has been reached, the motion will be deleted and `MotionRejected` event will be emitted.

 Events: